Matthew-Mosior/Flood-Fill-Diagrams/README.md

 5) The ST Array is converted into a list for easier use going forward.
 6) The final list holding the coordinates of the scanline stack filled grid is amalgamated with the original un-filled randomly generated 2D grid.
 7) The SVG file is generated from the amalgamated 2D grid via the diagrams library, printing the filling index/order for the elements that the scanline stack flood-fill algorithm filled atop the respective squares.
+8) The GIF file is generated from a similarity amalgamated 2D grid via the diagrams library, displaying the filling order/index atop the squares in a sequential animation.

 ## Configuration YAML